doom/pegomancy/README.md

 ## Grammar syntax

 Pegomancy grammars look like regular PEG grammars, with a dash of sugar syntax.
-Here is an example grammar that can be used to parse arithmetic expressions:
+Here is an example grammar specification that can be used to parse arithmetic expressions:

 ```
 integer: r"[0-9]+"